Tom McGrath (media executive)

 Thomas Berard McGrath (born 1956) is an American media executive.
-He is the Chairman of Crossroads Media, a company which invests in live and location-based entertainment on a global scale.
+He is the chairman of Crossroads Media, a company which invests in live and location-based entertainment on a global scale.
 He was formerly the Chairman of Crossroads Live, a global distributor of theatrical entertainment.
-Previously, the President & COO of STX Entertainment; Executive Chairman of Key Brand Entertainment, a producer and distributor of live theatre in the United States and parent company of Broadway.com; President and COO of Act III Communications; and Executive Vice President and COO of Viacom Entertainment Group.
+Previously, the president and COO of STX Entertainment; executive chairman of Key Brand Entertainment, a producer and distributor of live theatre in the United States and parent company of Broadway.com; president and COO of Act III Communications; and executive vice president and COO of Viacom Entertainment Group.
 He is a nine-time Tony Award-winning producer, member of the National Recording Academy, and board member of the International Academy of Television Arts and Sciences.
 He also serves as trustee of New England Conservatory of Music and American Repertory Theater at Harvard.

 Early life and education

 McGrath was born and raised in Washington, DC.
 He received his B.A. from Harvard University in 1976, where he was music director for Hasty Pudding Theatricals and conductor for the Harvard University Band.
 He earned his M.B.A. from Harvard Business School in 1980.
 While at business school, he wrote a thesis on the potential of home video distribution for film distribution.